stackpress/lib/docs/Events.md

 The ExpressEmitter instance to allow method chaining.

-#### Pattern Matching
+### 3.4.
+Pattern Matching

-The following example shows how to get all matching patterns for an event.
+The following example shows how to get all matching patterns for an event to understand which listeners will be triggered.

 ```typescript
 emitter.on('user *', handler1);